 The Licensing Act 2003 requires every licensing authority to publish a 'statement of licensing policy' every five years, which sets out how they intend to exercise their functions.
-The policy sets out a general approach to making licensing decisions between 11.00 p.m. and 5.00 a.m. for consumption on or off the premises)
+The policy sets out a general approach to making licensing decisions.

 The Policy covers the regulation of licensable activities on licensed premises, by qualifying clubs and at temporary events.
 Nothing in this Policy will prevent a person applying for a variety of permissions under the Act.
 The policy covers the following licensable activities: